Search

 • Better pricing maintaining margins

-• Clothius generates profits on custom products (T-shirts, stress balls)
+• Clothius generates profits on customized products (T-shirts, stress balls)

 Memorable Incidents

-• PlayStation 5 ordered by a convincing employee
+• PlayStation 5 ordered by a persuasive employee

 • Wine ordered without verification